Dhruvdot/BookSync/README.md

 3. Use the chatbot in the bottom-right corner to:
    - Get book recommendations
    - Ask for summaries
-   - Discover by genre, author, or format
+   - Discover by genre or mood
    - Explore new or classic books

 ---